 In contrast, B2B lead generation targets decision-makers within other businesses who are looking for solutions to specific challenges.
 To effectively engage this audience, businesses need to understand the industry, company size, job functions, and pain points of their potential clients.
 This can be accomplished through industry research, customer surveys, and LinkedIn profiling.
 By identifying the unique needs and challenges faced by other businesses, companies can position their offerings as the ideal solution, thereby enhancing their lead generation process.

 Lead generation is fundamental in both B2B and B2C, but the business practices between the two sectors have differences that are key to highlight.
+Different strategies are used to generate leads in both B2B and B2C contexts, such as gated content, content marketing, and social media outreach.
 These distinctions affect the sales process, the interaction with potential customers, and also the way in which business opportunities are managed, necessitating different lead generation strategies for each sector.
 Below, we analyze the main differences.

 B2B: